 insist on a child assault prevention program at school

-School programs, such as Talking About Touching, offered by the Children’s Trust, provide children with structured opportunities to practice skills, as well as additional information for parents.
+School programs, such as Talking About Touching (TAT), offered by the Children’s Trust, provide children with structured opportunities to practice skills, as well as additional information for parents.
+Marybeth Dwyer, a national trainer of the program talks more about child safety here.
 Make sure your child’s school offers one.
 For more information, contact the Children’s Trust.

 If someone tries to hurt your child, the child is never to blame.